 This early intervention center based on its location and projected need will see more than 100 patients per day.
 These children will be given services free of charge that would have been previously unattainable.
 Providing children with disability or illness early treatment plays a pivotal role in minimizing the overall effect of a child’s impairment while maximizing productivity and quality of life.
 Therapy plays a crucial role in this and requires patients to be seeing on a minimum of a weekly basis.
 The goal of the ALMA project is to supply funding to help to keep this center running indefinitely to help as many children as possible.
 I will personally be working in the center as a nurse while overseeing treatment and operations.
 I will help maintain both quality of treatment and increased accessibility and awareness for these children.

-In order to keep the center running the annual expenses, projection is $51,744.
-That number includes the cost of monthly rent for the 1,250 sqft center, utilities, one year salary for an occupational, speech, physical therapist, and a pediatrician, marketing for the center, and office expenses.
 I am asking for your help to provide critical funding needed to operate this center, which will make a difference in the lives of the almost 8 million children in India suffering from untreated and undertreated disabilities

 Thank you for your consideration,